 For each Sub-Meter, the seconds attributable to the Switch Regime in each half hour are derived, in order, from:

-(1) For CMS controlled items, the switching times and power level information in the event file (as defined in 4.5.2.3 c)) received from the CMS System (or where events have not been received at the time of the calculation, default arrangements defined in section 4.5.2.3 g);
+(1) For CMS controlled items, the switching times and power level information in the event file received from the CMS System (or where events have not been received at the time of the calculation, default arrangements defined in this BSCP);

-(2) For PECU Array determined items, the switching events recorded by the PECUs representing the Switch Regime in the Primary PECU Array (or the Secondary PECU Array where data from the Primary Array is not available and where a Secondary Array is defined) which passes validation (4.5.2.2 d).
+(2) For PECU Array determined items, the switching events recorded by the PECUs representing the Switch Regime in the Primary PECU Array (or the Secondary PECU Array where data from the Primary Array is not available and where a Secondary Array is defined) which passes validation.
 Where data is not available from the Primary or Secondary PECU Array, switching times from the default Switch Regime shall be used in accordance with 3 & 4 below;

-(3) For items with a Switch Regime not determined by a PECU Array but linked to the sunset/sunrise times, then the times as defined by the Switch Regime in conjunction with the Astronomical Almanac (4.5.2.1 e); or
+(3) For items with a Switch Regime not determined by a PECU Array but linked to the sunset/sunrise times, then the times as defined by the Switch Regime in conjunction with the Astronomical Almanac; or

 (4) For items with fixed switching times, then those times defined by the Switch Regime.